luantty2/pheromone_keyboard/readme.md

 ## Function layer

 ![Photo](https://i.imgur.com/68KGHlW.png)
-*The encoder in func layer has the abilitity to contol screen brightness, however it's only compatible with macos currently.*
+~~The encoder in func layer has the abilitity to contol screen brightness, however it's only compatible with macos currently.~~

+The keycode of encoder in func layer has been updated to KC_BRIGHTNESS_UP and KC_BRIGHTNESS_DOWN, now it works on both Windows and MacOS.

 ## Lightroom layer